membrane-io/docs/src/content/docs/features/state.md

 Programs have a `state` object that persists state between updates (i.e. deploying your program on save) and invocations (i.e. running your program manually or on a timer).
 To keep data around, put it in the `state` object, and that's it.

+You can think of it as: JavaScript objects as the database.

 ## Basic Example

 ```ts twoslash